 Brain Metastases: The Basics

 Brain metastases (mets) is cancer that has spread from one place in the body to the brain.
-Lung cancer cells that travel to the brain and form a tumor are brain metastases.
-The cells found in brain metastases look like cancer cells from the original tumor site.
+For example, lung cancer cells that travel from the lung to the brain are brain metastases.
+The cancer cells found in brain metastases look like cancer cells from the lung tumor.
 This is different from brain cancer that starts in the brain (called a primary brain tumor).

 Risks